Jordan-Boulton1/woof-wash-grooming/TESTING.md

     - To fix this, I added a check to the top of most of the pages that contain forms that validates if the browser supports the *"history.replaceState"* method and if it does I used the *"replaceState"* to modify the history entry, preventing form resubmission on page reload.

     ![screenshot](documentation/testing/bugs/add-pet-bug-fix.png)

+## Unfixed Bugs

+- I noticed that one of the times when I was deleting a pet from the user profile, the success messages would appear twice.
+I was unable to re-produce the bug again but I am aware that it is a potential issues users might experience.

+> [!NOTE]
+> There are no remaining bugs that I am aware of.